joseph-crowley/steganography/README.md

 - **LSB Steganography**: Encode and decode messages in images using the least significant bit technique.
 - **Multiple Image Formats**: Support for encoding and decoding in various image formats (PNG, JPEG, etc.).
+- **Encoding Modes**: Support for encoding messages in RGB channels or the alpha channel of images.
+- **Delimiters**: Use delimiters to mark the end of encoded messages.

 ## Installation